jpsca/properform/docs/docs/fields.md

 **require_tld** (bool):

 Indicates if the domain-name portion of the URL must contain a .tld suffix.
 Set this to `True` if you want to disallow domains like `localhost`.

-## Field properties

-There are some properties of fields that can be useful when rendering fields, specially if you need to do something unusual.

-### name

-The name attribute of the field for the HTML form, setted by the parent `Form` class.

-### required

-The same as the attribute.

-### values

-List of values, already formatted for showing them in the HTML form.

-### value

-The first of the values or an empty string if none is found.